MehrajSultana1919/lean-in-dashboard/README.md

 ## One thing I really want you to notice

 The **WoC participation rate** is front and center.
 I put it there deliberately.
-If that number is low, it means the platform is mostly helping women who already have advantages—which is exactly the opposite of Lean In’s mission.
+If that number is low, it means the platform is mostly helping women who already have advantages, which is exactly the opposite of Lean In’s mission.
 I want this KPI to be the first thing a leader sees every week, not buried in a filter somewhere.